vandroogenbroeckmarc/doi2bib/README.md

 > \bibliography{bib/abbreviationshort,bib/myBiBTeXEntries}

-If no abbreviation is found in [abbreviation.bib](bib/abbreviation.bib), the doi2bib script will suggest an abbreviated format in the 'shortjournalproceedings' string, in addition to the complete name in the _journal_ or _proceedings_ string.
+If no abbreviation is found in [abbreviation.bib](bib/abbreviation.bib), the doi2bib script will suggest an abbreviated format in the _shortjournalproceedings_ string, in addition to the complete name in the _journal_ or _proceedings_ string.
 This suggestion follows the LTWA standards and uses the file [abbrev.txt.gz](bib/_abbreviation_misc_/abbrev.txt.gz).
 It is then up to you to decide on how to use this (either keep the suggestion or add it your own versions of the abbreviation/abbrebviation-short pair of files).
 Note however that I will update the two files from time to time.

 ## Some excellent reasons to prefer doi2bib to what google scholar provides

-(1) While Google scholar allows to retrieve a good BiBTeX entry, most of the time it is not complete.
+(1) While Google scholar allows to retrieve an acceptable BiBTeX entry, most of the time further manual editing is required.

 - For example, for journal entries, the month field is missing.
 See for example:
 > @article{barnich2010vibe,